CosAnca/nucleum/README.md

 yarn run nucleum init
 ```

-This will create default `src` and `config` files in your project directory and start compiling and live-updating files!
-Try editing them and watch your browser auto-update!
+This will create default `src` and `config` files in your project directory.

 The `init` command also updates your `package.json` file to include `start` and `build` scripts for Nucleum: